Amein-Eskinder/CICO-HijraBank-Agreements/CICO HijraBank SLA.md

      - CICO may monitor usage to ensure compliance with these restrictions.

   (iv) **Migration Period Fees:** During the Migration Period, The Bank shall pay CICO the following fees:
-     - **Monthly Platform Access Fee:** Fifty percent (50%) of the final monthly AMS Fee applicable in the month immediately preceding termination (reflects reduced service level - no enhancements, limited support, migration-only usage);
+     - **Monthly Platform Access Fee:** ETB 225,000 per month (reflects reduced service level - no enhancements, limited support, migration-only usage);
      - **Revenue Share:** Continues at the standard 50/10/40 split on Net Chargeable Transaction Fees for any remaining transactions processed during the Migration Period;
      - **Pass-Through Costs:** Continue to apply for any third-party services utilized (SMS, USSD, switch fees, etc.).